“You will never know where you stand with a narcissist, so it’s better to stand without one.”

-Signs of a covert Narcissists based on the DSM-5 nine characteristics, not all will have all nine traits, and not all narcissists behave this way, if someone has five characteristics no matter how they behave they are most likely on the spectrum, Narcissistic or not Abuse is Abuse, and there is no excuse, it’s not easy to see their manipulation games, for which you are not to blame.
+Signs of a covert Narcissists based on the DSM-5 nine characteristics, not all will have all nine traits.
+Not all narcissists behave this way, if someone has five characteristics no matter how they behave they are most likely on the spectrum, Narcissistic or not Abuse is Abuse, and there is no excuse, it’s not easy to see their manipulation games, for which you are not to blame.

-When people think of narcissism, they often think of the outward grandiose, attention-seeking, superior, confident, outgoing, charming, ( superficial charm.) lack of responsibility, exploiting others, manipulative and the rest.
-Yet not all are the overt, grandiose or extraverted, and some are introverted, shy, vulnerable, closet, the covert narcissist.
-Yes they have the same destructive behaviours as the grandiose or overt narcissist, and they can cross over between the two at times, depending on who they are with and what manipulation tactics they are using, so most narcissists can play the woe is my victim if needed, most can play the hero if needed, and most will never play the villain, only ever offering a false apology if they have something to gain by doing so.
+When people think of narcissism, they often think of the outward Grandiose, attention-seeking, superior, confident, outgoing, charming, ( superficial charm.) lack of responsibility, exploiting others, manipulative and the rest.
+Yet not all are the overt, grandiose or extraverted, and some are introverted, shy, Vulnerable, closet, the covert narcissist.
+Yes, they have the same destructive behaviours as the grandiose or overt narcissist.
+They can cross over between the two at times, depending on who they are with and what manipulation tactics they are using, so most narcissists can play the woe is my victim if needed, most can play the hero if needed, and most will never play the villain, only ever offering a False Apology if they have something to gain by doing so.

 Many introverts and extroverts are not actually on the narcissistic personality disorder spectrum if they don’t go around exploiting people.
 If they don’t feel entitled, and if they have the ability to care for others, if they have the emotional empathy, they are not a narcissist, if they don’t have five of the nine traits they are not a narcissist, as most people can behave narcissistically in one way or another.